-Flanders Image is in charge of promoting Flemish audiovisual work abroad and is the sole official representative of Flemish cinema at all the major international festivals and on all the key international markets.
+Flanders Image is the audiovisual export agency in charge of the promotion of audiovisual works made in Flanders and Brussels abroad.
+It is the sole official representative of Flemish cinema at all the major international festivals as well as at all the key international markets.

-Flanders Image lends support to Flemish audiovisual works and talent at the major film festivals around the globe, such as Rotterdam, Berlin, Cannes and Toronto.
-The agency's tasks include issuing online and print publications, keeping curators and buyers informed, and staffing market booths and festival stands.
-It joins forces with third parties to explore emerging markets and new and better ways of presenting audiovisual works.
+Flanders Image supports audiovisual works and talent from Flanders and Brussels at the key film festivals around the globe, such as Rotterdam, Berlin, Cannes, Venice and Toronto.
+The agency's mission a.o. consists of increasing the visibility of these productions and talents, keeping curators and buyers informed, running market and festival booths, advising producers on festival and marketing strategies, etc. It joins forces with third parties to explore emerging markets and new and better ways of presenting audiovisual works.

 To find out more about the VAF, see www.vaf.be/taal.en.